rstoetter/db2phpsite/README.md

 The generated PHP code can be maintained later by a programmer and the changes will be consistent between later runs of db2phpsite.
 Moreover the output of the program can be configured by a script file via hundreds of options without programming knnowledge.

 db2phpsite supports the deveolper by taking lots of detail works, so as to the developer can concentrate on the important things.
-For example creates db2phpsite in 90 seconds out of a databse with 36 tables and 288 fields a website, which consists of 1.700 modules and approximately 60.000 lines of code.
+For example creates db2phpsite in 90 seconds out of a database with 36 tables and 288 fields a website, which consists of 1.700 modules and approximately 60.000 lines of code.
 In order to produce this amount of code by yourself you would need months.

 Other features are the cloning of modules and the ability to add new pages to the website, which are written by the programmer.

-Coming soon: This repository is under heavy development yet and will be published about October 2017.
+Coming soon: This repository is under heavy development yet and will be published about January 2018.

 If you are interested in helping to produce the prototype then you are welcome!
 We would need
 - PHP and C/C++ Programmers,